-Tort claims become time-barred one year after the aggrieved party obtained knowledge of the damage and of the tortfeasor.
+Tort claims currently become time-barred one year after the aggrieved party obtained knowledge of the damage and of the tortfeasor.
+However, pursuant to a currently ongoing revision of the Swiss Code of Obligations, this limitation period should be extended to three years.
 In any event, such claims are time-barred 10 years after the occurrence of the damaging event.
+In connection with the said revision of the Swiss Code of Obligations, this limitation period should be extended to 20 years in case of the death of a human being or the causation of bodily injury.
 The same limitation period applies to claims based on unjust enrichment.